Why was Hands Across Canberra formed?

 Hands Across Canberra was formed is response to a growing recognition that while Canberrans are generally very generous, many local donations were supporting national and international causes and there was need for an emphasis on Canberrans helping Canberrans.
 Learn more here.

-While Canberra is a relatively well-off community, however there are many individuals and families in our community who have a real need.
+While Canberra is a relatively well-off community, there are many individuals and families in our city who have a real need.
 The statistics are very alarming.
 Learn more here.

 Is Hands Across Canberra run by government?